 COHORTING – A strategy that schools may use to limit contact between students and staff.
 These strategies work by keeping groups of students together over the course of the day.
 Ideally, the students and staff within a cohort will only be in close physical proximity with others in the same cohort.

-CONTINGENCY LEARNING PLAN – For each student with an IEP, the state encourages IEP teams to create a contingency learning plan to explain the special education and related services the district will provide during time away from school.
+CONTINGENCY LEARNING PLAN – For each student with an IEP, the state recommends IEP teams create a contingency learning plan to explain the special education and related services the district will provide during time away from school.
 This plan is individualized, based on the current IEP, and makes sure the student can access the education being offered by their district.
-Districts are encouraged to develop the plan with input from parents because parents are part of the IEP Team.
+Districts must develop the plan in collaboration and in agreement with parents because parents are part of the IEP Team.

-CONTINUITY OF LEARNING PLAN – Each district developed a continuity of learning plan to finish out this past school year.
+CONTINUITY OF LEARNING PLAN – Each district developed a continuity of learning plan to finish out the 2020 school year.
 This plan explained how the district provided instruction for all students (including those with IEPs).
 This could have been paper packet pickup, phone calls, online classes, or a combination of methods.

-DISTANCE LEARNING – Might be called distance eduation, cloud, e-learning, virtual learning – A form of education that includes physical separation of teachers and students during instruction and the use of various technologies to faciliate student-teacher communication
+DISTANCE LEARNING – Might be called distance education, cloud, e-learning, virtual learning – A form of education that includes physical separation of teachers and students during instruction and the use of various technologies to facilitate student-teacher communication

 DISTRICT OF RESIDENCE – The school district you live in.

 FOREGONE LEARNING – Foregone learning is the learning which could have occurred in the absence of the COVID-19 pandemic.
 All students experienced foregone learning when school shut down in March 2020.
-Students with IEPs may face additional foregone learning, and IEP teams may consider the need for recovery services for individual students.
-See more: Foregone Learning and Recovery Services Resources
+Foregone Learning Resources

 HOMESCHOOL – Parents have total responsibility for their child’s education (curriculum, grades, diplomas).
 More on Homeschool